amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

     });
   }
 ```

-Now, we can edit tasks!
+Now, give it a try again.
+We can edit tasks!
 Yay!

-<a target="_blank" href="https://github.com/amejiarosario/angular-todo-app/commit/7f7700b">[changes diff]</a>
+<a target="_blank" href="https://github.com/amejiarosario/angular-todo-app/commit/f1270ef">[changes diff]</a>

 ## DELETE: clicking X

 This is like the other actions.
-We add an event listenter on the destroy button:
+We add an event listenter on the destroy button, on line 20:

 ```html src/app/todo/todo.component.html
 <button class="destroy" (click)="destroyTodo(todo)"></button>
 ```

-Then we add the function to the component:
+To make it work, we have to define the delete functionality on the component and service.

+The method to the component looks something like this:

 ```javascript src/app/todo/todo.component.ts
   destroyTodo(todo) {